 No, Off-Nadir Delta is designed for beginners who have never used satellite data before.
 The intuitive interface lets you explore satellite imagery by simply navigating the map, selecting dates, and adding layers.
 You can learn by exploring — no technical background required.

 Create a free account, navigate to the map interface, and use the Satellite Images panel to search for imagery over your area of interest.
-Select a date range, choose a satellite (Sentinel-1, Sentinel-2, or NISAR), and add the imagery to your map.
+Select a date range, choose a satellite (Sentinel-1, Sentinel-2, or OPERA RTC-S1), and add the imagery to your map.
 It takes just a few clicks to see satellite data.

 Off-Nadir Delta works on all modern browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.
 For the best experience, we recommend using the latest version of Chrome or Firefox.